 Are Americans Actually Addicted to Saving Money?

-While it seems more like a Utopian concept, the argument that some consumers may be addicted to saving money may not be as inconceivable as it sounds.
+While it seems more like a utopian concept, the argument that some consumers could be addicted to saving money might not be as inconceivable as it sounds.

 Loewenstein studied 13,000 people to examine their brain activity patterns and response to desirable items (e.g. chocolate candy) versus undesirable items (e.g. the candy’s price tag), using functional magnetic resonance imaging techniques.